Thoq-jar/Zephyr-Electron/readme.md

 Zephyr Cloud is licensed under the Thoq-License.
 See the license file for details.

-**Note:** Building for macOS and Linux requires special considerations.
-If cross-platform development without Docker is necessary, explore alternative solutions like cloud build services that support these platforms or consult the Electron Builder documentation for specific instructions.
+**Note:** Building for macOS requires a dedicated machine, while building for Linux requires additional configuration in your `package.json` file.
+If cross-platform development without Docker is necessary, explore alternative solutions like cloud build services that support these platforms.